christinali1017/Algorithm/README.md

 **Idea**: We know that if a tree is a binary search tree, then it's inorder traversal is sequential.
 Thus we can traverse the tree inorder to check if everynode's predecessor is less than the node.
 We can also traverse the tree inorder and save the sequence, then check if there is out of order nodes.
 But it will require addtional space.

 **Time**: O(n) **Space**: O(lgn)

+**Note**: Remember to check if pre is null before compare pre.val and root.val

 ```java
   public boolean isValidBST(TreeNode root) {